OKRs: A CEO's Perspective

 Up Next

-How to Build the Workforce of the Future With OKRs
+How to Build the Workforce of the Future with OKRs

 Using OKRs to power growth, engagement, and diversity.